gpustack/gguf-parser-go/README.md

 ## Notes

+- Since v0.10.0, GGUF Parser supports to estimate the maximum tokens per second(`Max TPS`) for a model.
 - The table result `I`/`T`/`O` means the count for input layers, transformer layers, and output layers.
 Input layers are not offloaded at present.
 - Since v0.8.1, GGUF Parser supports to estimate the usage with LoRA/ControlVector adapters.